• Skip to primary navigation

 Ingredients

-• 2 tablespoon rice vinegar or sub with white vinegar
+• 2 tablespoon rice vinegar or white vinegar

 • 2 teaspoon white granulated sugar or cane sugar